 The turtles can also fight and bite each other to prove dominance, especially if they are all males.
 Or, males can fight and bite females if the females do not allow them to mate.

 Can You Get Infected from Their Bites?

 The good thing is that these bites aren’t venomous.
 However, you may want to avoid making close contact with these reptiles as they carry salmonella.

-They do not show symptoms or get sick from the infection.
+They do not show signs or get sick from the infection.
 However, you will catch it if you touch the pet because the Salmonella bacteria sits on this turtle’s outer skin and shell surfaces.

-You may display symptoms like diarrhea, fever, or stomach pain and can be life-threatening if you leave it untreated.
+You may display symptoms like diarrhea, fever, or stomach pain and it can be life-threatening if you leave it untreated.